samirtrillioner/samirtrillioner/README.md

 I like everything about **data and finance.**

 I study data analysis, data engineering, machine learning, financial analytics with great interest.
-I am also interested in knowledge of the Java programming language in the field of software and application development.

 I will publish my projects on GitHub and  will be happy to share my ideas, projects with you.